TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.1 Introduction/Description.md

 All of these dot products end up canceling each other out.
 This leaves us with the following conclusion.

 $$ \frac{d E_{tot}}{dt} = 0 $$

+Thus, energy is conserved.

+## Description of Project